cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Using `useWallet` one gets access to a library agnostic implementation (works with e.g. Ethers, Web3, ...) which provides features such as a simple wallet integration, access to the user's current account balance, tracking of transactions and more.

+## Chainlist

+The [Chainlist](https://chainlist.org/) website is a collection of EVM network configurations necessary to connect wallets like MetaMask to EVM-compatible Blockchains.
+Using Chainlist you can help your users during the onboarding process if you dApps and Smart Contracts are deployed on Blockchains the user's wallet hasn't configured already.

 ## MetaMask JSON-RPC API Playground

 The [MetaMask JSON-RPC API Playground](https://metamask.github.io/api-playground/api-documentation/) is MetaMask's interactive documentation which lets you view, test and debug MetaMask JSON-RPC API calls.
 It comes in handy if you're e.g. integrating your frontend with the MetaMask API.